repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

 The passphrase of the root certificate is used to sign the intermediate certificate.
 Use again a strong passphrase to protect your intermediate certificate.

-You can again provide CRL and OCSP urls.
-These are used for the revocation of the childs of the intermediate.
+You can also provide a CRL uri and OCSP uri.
+These are used for the revocation of the server, and client certificates signed by the intermediate certificate.

 .. figure:: ../images/generate-ca-certificates/9-generate-intermediate-certificate-enter-passphrases.png
     :width: 1000px